 This is a standard recipe meant for chicken breast or veal, both naturally quite tender.
 Venison or any tough cut should be tenderized first unless you have an exceptionally tender cut.

-Here is a great way to show off tougher venison steaks, like rounds.
-They will turn out fork tender, and delicious.
-Also works for steaks with lots of connective tissue, like sirloin or shoulder.
-It’s serious comfort food!
-And healthy too—the gravy has no fat Read More …
+This is a great way to show off tougher venison steaks, like rounds.
+Even a tough old buck that chews like a superball will be fork tender and delicious.
+It also works for steaks with lots of connective tissue, like sirloin or shoulder.
+It’s serious Read More …

 This elegant sausage highlights and complements the flavor of venison with juniper berries, rosemary, wine and brandy.
-Most venison sausage recipes seem to apologize for the venison, either masking it with heavy spices or shoehorning it into recipes designed around other meats.
+Many venison sausage recipes almost seem to apologize for the venison — either masking it with heavy spices or shoehorning it into recipes designed around other meats.